-The maximum water supply pressure is 3 bar (43.5 Psi) when the pump is flowing.
+The maximum water supply pressure is 3 bar (43.5 Psi) when the pump is flowing at 9 litres (2.37gallons) per minute.

 The pump will operate automatically once a fire location and risk has been determined by the controller and will stop operating after 30 minutes (default operation time) or if the stop button is pressed on the controller.